ofushtei/OpenTelemetry-Hackathon/README.md

 # OpenTelemetry Challenge
- Repo for OTel Challenge for AppDynamics PS EMEA
+Repo for OpenTelemetry Challenge for AppDynamics PS EMEA & Observability Friday Challenges community

 ## How to run this?
 1. Create a namespace you'll use